Understanding The Law Surrounding Multiple Drunk Driving Offenses

 What Happens If I Took A Breathalyzer Test?

 Many people think that they cannot fight Breathalyzer test results.
 However, Breathalyzers are subject to many factors.
 A poor calibration or improperly administered test may cause inconclusive or unreliable results.
-Huffman & Kendrick, PLLC, is familiar with the science behind Breathalyzers and will fight any improper evidence that results.
+Law Office of Huffman & Kendrick, PLLC, is familiar with the science behind Breathalyzers and will fight any improper evidence that results.

 Can I Fight These Charges?